Karthik4322/Changepond_Testing/README.md

 # Changepond_Testing
-The files which are taken over at testing class
+The documents are part of Testing classes